Mid Glamorgan Wedding Venues - Craig Y Nos Castle Wedding Venue

 (viii) the 1929-31 Great Depression.

-closure of the Cyfarthfa and Dowlais iron works.
+15. By 1940 Glamorgan's unemployment rate was a massive 40% (47% in Merthyr in 1945) compared with under 2% in 1913, so it was a massive change in fortunes within one generation.
+Steel production also went into decline with the closure of the Cyfarthfa and Dowlais iron works.
 This temporarily reversed with increased demand for coal in World War Two, and with many miners joining the army, conscripts worked in the mines.
 After the War, the decline in coal mining continued.
 The last deep mine, Tower Colliery at Hirwaun, closed in January 2008.

-Glamorgan consisted of three regions: the industrial valleys, the agricultural Vale of Glamorgan, and the Gower Peninsula, containing the cities of Swansea and Cardiff.
+16. Before being split up into South, West and Mid Glamorgan, Glamorgan consisted of three regions: the industrial valleys, the agricultural Vale of Glamorgan, and the Gower Peninsula, containing the cities of Swansea and Cardiff.

-Cardiff, Barry, Bridgend, Cowbridge, Penarth, Porthcawl, Glynneath, Aberdare, Caerphilly, Pontypridd, Maesteg, Merthyr Tydfil, Mountain Ash, Swansea, Neath and Port Talbot.
+17. Towns in Glamorgan: Cardiff, Barry, Bridgend, Cowbridge, Penarth, Porthcawl, Glynneath, Aberdare, Caerphilly, Pontypridd, Maesteg, Merthyr Tydfil, Mountain Ash, Swansea, Neath and Port Talbot.

 18. Swansea used to be five times the size of Cardiff.
 What changed Cardiff's fortunes was the industrialisation of Merthyr Tydfil, which needed a port from which to export its iron.
 Cardiff was an obvious choice but the road system was poor, having not been well maintained for over 1,000 years, since Roman times.
 In Tudor times landowners were required to contribute a cart and horses and two men for four days a year to work on the roads.
 This did not work, and by the mid c.18th a system of toll roads developed under the management of turnpike trusts.